dschledermann/json/README.md

 ## Using the "Choice"

 In many cases you can expect multiple variant on an API reply or AMQP queue.
-Fortunately this packages also gives a conviniet way to handle that.
+Fortunately this packages also gives a convenient way to handle that.

 Consider that you have these choices: